albertvisser/scripts/readme.rst

 **a-propos**
     starts up my 'apropos' application.
 I had to rename it because there appeared to be a system tool by that name.
 No arguments.
-**comparer**
+**cgit**
+    start cgit repository browser for local repositories in a separate window **comparer**
     starts up my compare tool
 **comparer_from_dc**